 2. Mutual Funds Pages

 One of the best ways to diversify your portfolio is by investing in mutual funds.
-These invest in multiple stocks in line with an investment objective and help you diversify risk and optimise returns.
+These invest in multiple stocks in line with an investment objective and help you diversify risk and optimize returns.
 But like all other asset classes, selecting the right mutual fund for your portfolio requires thorough analysis.
 Tickertape’s Mutual Funds Pages help you do exactly the same.
 Here's a video exploring the DSP Healthcare Fund Page.

 You can also read how to use a Mutual Fund Page below.